Reporting Alleged Copyright Infringements

 usd.edu is being monitored by one or more third-party monitoring software(s) and may capture information about your visit that will help us improve the quality of our service.
 You may control the data being collected from your visit by visiting www.matchmyip.com through a universal consumer options page located at http://matchmyip.com/T/unsub.html

 Information on the University of South Dakota website is provided without warranty of any kind.

-Marketing Communications and University Relations is responsible for the design and maintenance of the University of South Dakota homepage and primary webpages, but is not responsible for the timeliness or completeness of the information provided by other departments, individuals, or schools.
-If you have any general questions, comments, or concerns about the University of South Dakota webpages, please send an email to firstname.lastname@example.org.
+Marketing Communications & University Relations is responsible for the design and maintenance of the University of South Dakota homepage and primary web pages, but is not responsible for the timeliness or completeness of the information provided by other departments, individuals or schools.
+If you have any general questions, comments, or concerns about the University of South Dakota web pages, please send an email to firstname.lastname@example.org.

 By submitting content to any of the University of South Dakota's social media sites, users understand and acknowledge that the information is available to the public and may be used for promotional purposes.
 Users who do not wish to have information they have made published, copied and/or reprinted, should not post on social media sites.

 Equal Opportunity / Affirmative Action / Title IX Statement